Legana/ampir/README.md

 Calculate the probability that each protein is an antimicrobial peptide with `predict_amps()`

-*Note that amino acid sequences that are shorter than 5 amino acid bases long and/or contain anything other than the standard 20 amino acids are not evaluated and will contain an `NA` as their `prob_AMP` value.*
+*Note that amino acid sequences that are shorter than five amino acids long and/or contain anything other than the standard 20 amino acids are not evaluated and will contain an `NA` as their `prob_AMP` value.*